coupergateway/couper/docs/website/content/2.configuration/4.block/proxy.md

   },
   {
     "default": "false",
     "description": "Allows support for WebSockets.
 This attribute is only allowed in the \"default\" proxy block.
-Other `proxy` blocks, `request` blocks or `response` blocks are not allowed within the current `endpoint` block.", "name": "websockets",
+Other `proxy` blocks, `request` blocks or `response` blocks are not allowed within the current `endpoint` block.
+Mutually exclusive with `websockets` block.", "name": "websockets",
     "type": "bool"
   }